bishwasshrestha/bishwasshrestha/README.md

 * Bachelor's in Information Technology (Mobile Solutions)

 **The University of Helsinki**
-* Full Stack Web Development 2021
+* Full Stack Open 2022